 April 5, 2021

 If you’re like many first-time homebuyers, you encountered an unfamiliar term as you prepared to close your mortgage transaction: private mortgage insurance (PMI).
-We created this document to provide basic answers to some of the common questions homeowners ask about PMI.
+This article provides basic answers to some of the common questions homeowners ask about PMI.

 PMI is an insurance policy you pay for that protects your mortgage lender from financial loss if you stop making your mortgage payments.
 And depending on your credit score, your down payment, and several other factors, your lender may require you to have PMI coverage on your mortgage.
 Here’s how it works:

-If you consistently pay your mortgage on time, it may be possible to have your PMI policy canceled after you pay down your loan’s principal balance to a point where you achieve 20% equity in your home (based on its original appraised value).
+• If you consistently pay your mortgage on time, it may be possible to have your PMI policy canceled.
+But you'll need to pay down your loan's principal balance until you achieve 20% equity in your home (based on its original appraised value).
 Read on for more information about canceling PMI.

 Too many homebuyers don’t realize how much PMI can increase their mortgage payments.
 Also, PMI requirements can vary depending on the size of your down payment, your credit score, the type of mortgage you have, and some other factors.
 For example, on most FHA/VA loans and some other “non-traditional” loans, PMI is required—and it can significantly increase your regular mortgage payment.